kaushikgopal/oh-my-zsh/README.md

 ### Customization

-If you want to override any of the default behavior, just add a new file (ending in @.zsh@) into the @custom/@ directory.
+If you want to override any of the default behavior, just add a new file (ending in .zsh) into the custom/ directory.
-If you have many functions which go well together you can put them as a *.plugin.zsh file in the @custom/plugins/@ directory and then enable this plugin.
+If you have many functions which go well together you can put them as a *.plugin.zsh file in the custom/plugins/ directory and then enable this plugin.
-If you would like to override the functionality of a plugin distributed with oh-my-zsh, create a plugin of the same name in the @custom/plugins/@ directory and it will be loaded instead of the one in @plugins/@.
+If you would like to override the functionality of a plugin distributed with oh-my-zsh, create a plugin of the same name in the custom/plugins/ directory and it will be loaded instead of the one in plugins/.

 ### Uninstalling

-If you want to uninstall it, just run @uninstall_oh_my_zsh@ from the command line and it'll remove itself and revert you to bash (or your previous zsh config).
+If you want to uninstall it, just run uninstall_oh_my_zsh from the command line and it'll remove itself and revert you to bash (or your previous zsh config).

 ## Contributors